simbu07/Ex-6-Handwritten-Digit-Recognition-using-MLP/README.md

 Anaconda – Python 3.7 Installation / Google Colab /Jupiter Notebook

 ## Theory:
 Handwritten digit recognition  has been a major area  of  research  in  the  field  of  Optical  Character Recognition  (OCR).
 Based  on  the  input  to  the system,  handwritten  digit  recognition  can  be categorized into online and offline recognition.
 A dataset of 5000 samples were obtained from MNIST.
 The dataset was trained using  gradient descent  back-propagation algorithm  and further  tested using  the feed-forward  algorithm.
 The system  performance  is observed  by  varying the  number  of hidden  units and  the  number  of iterations.
-The performance was thereafter compared to obtain the network with the optimal parameters.

 ## Algorithm :
 #### Step 1:
 Import the necessary libraries of python.